Boone: Donaldson shouldn't make 'Jackie' remark to Anderson

 Anderson was originally in the lineup for the opener before being scratched by La Russa, who said he wanted the shortstop to play only one game and that appearing in the second game “…preserves his body better than playing in the heat.”

-Grandal started the opener at catcher and batted sixth.
-Donaldson started at third base and batted fifth.
-He also received the usual “Donaldson” chant from the Bleacher Creatures in the top of the first.
+Grandal started at catcher in the first game.
+Donaldson started at third base and drew the usual “Donaldson” chant from the Bleacher Creatures in the top of the first.

 Hendriks, who said he didn’t get along with Donaldson when the two were teammates with the Toronto Blue Jays in 2015, wasn’t sure if there would be additional issues Sunday, which marked the final scheduled meetings of the season between the Yankees and White Sox.